Obama cuts Fairmont man’s sentence

-LUMBERTON — A Fairmont man convicted of cocaine trafficking has had his sentence commuted by President Barrack Obama.
+LUMBERTON — A Fairmont man convicted of cocaine trafficking has had his sentence commuted by President Barack Obama.

 Korell Ellis, 41, was among 153 non-violent drug offenders who had their sentences reduced.
 Ellis will now be released April 18.
 His original scheduled release date was in 2023.